-Master of espionage John le Carre dies at 89
+John le Carre, who probed murky world of spies, dies at 89

 In 1954, le Carre married Alison Sharp, with whom he had three sons before they divorced in 1971.
 In 1972 he married Jane Eustace, with whom he had a son, the novelist Nick Harkaway.

-Although he had a home in London, le Carre spent much of his time near Land’s End, England’s southwesternmost tip, in a cliftop house overlooking the sea.
+Although he had a home in London, le Carre spent much of his time near Land’s End, England’s southwesternmost tip, in a clifftop house overlooking the sea.
 He was, he said, a humanist but not an optimist.

 “Humanity — that’s what we rely on.
 If only we could see it expressed in our institutional forms, we would have hope then,” he told the AP.
 “I think the humanity will always be there.
 I think it will always be defeated.”